 Michael Knights is a successful real estate expert and owner of Horizon Property Alliance and aligned with NDIS portal funding.
-He has been in the real estate industry for over 30 years and his business mentors people who want to become small time property developers and helps them create higher returns and increase their current income.
+He has been in the real estate industry for over 30 years and his business mentors people who want to become small-time property developers and helps them create higher returns and increase their current income.

-Come join us as we discuss at what age Knights bought his first house, where his passion for the real estate industry come from, why he wanted to start investing in property, he tells us the story of how he worked himself too hard and burnt out but how he overcome that and kept moving forward and much, much more on this episode of Property Investory!
+Come join us as we discuss at what age Knights bought his first house, where his passion for the real estate industry comes from, why he wanted to start investing in property, he tells us the story of how he worked himself too hard and burnt out but how he overcome that and kept moving forward and much, much more on this episode of Property Investory!

 Michael Knights has been in the real estate industry for over 30 years and he shares with us on how he helps clients in the niche he works in.

 I’m based on the Sunshine Coast in Queensland.
 I’ve been in real estate for about 30 years.
-I’ve got a business that’s called Horizon Property Alliance and it’s more about creating a strategy and mentoring and putting together a bit of a plan for people who want to invest in small time property developments, but mainly focusing on cash flow, positive property investments where they can get a higher return and increasing their current passive income.
+I’ve got a business that’s called Horizon Property Alliance and it’s more about creating a strategy and mentoring and putting together a bit of a plan for people who want to invest in small-time property developments, but mainly focusing on cash flow, positive property investments where they can get a higher return and increase their current passive income.
 So that’s what I sort of specialise in and coming from a traditional real estate background, this is a lot more exciting and allows people to have a lot more longevity in their investing process.

 We discover what a day in the life of Knights looks like and with so many things going on they can be very long days.

 I start my day really early, I’m up about five o’clock so I’m off to the gym first thing.
 I do F45 – it’s sort of convenient, get it done – and then I network a little bit at a coffee shop with different builders and developers and those sorts of things.
 I find it’s important to hang out with the people that you love to do and then I drop the kids to school and I’m at work full-steam, so looking at developments, looking at sites, doing little feasibilities, networking with builders, talking to buyers and investors.
 I spend most of my time walking and talking with what I’m 100% involved in and then that pretty well takes up my days.
-So there’s lots of follow ups and there’s a lot of stuff to do.
-Typically when I’m at work I’m 110% and I try and knock off at lunch time every now and then.
+So there’s lots of follow-ups and there’s a lot of stuff to do.
+Typically when I’m at work I’m 110% and I try and knock off at lunchtime every now and then.
 Just to go to the gym to refresh and then I’m back into it again.
 So my days are long but it’s not really a job.
 It’s more of a hobby like money we can earn is really, really exciting, but it’s more of a passion than anything for me.